The IRS Is Sending Up to $1,400 to One Million People: Are You Eligible?

 “Eligible taxpayers who did not file must file a tax return to claim a recovery rebate credit, even if their income from a job, business or other source was minimal or non-existent,” the agency says on its website.

-As tax season approaches, the IRS says it wants to help individuals understand and claim available credits and deductions —especially those related to COVID-19 relief.
+As tax season continues, the IRS says it wants to help individuals understand and claim available credits and deductions —especially those related to COVID-19 relief.
 If you’re uncertain about your 2021 tax return, you may want to consult a trusted tax professional who can help.

 Related